 The Speaking Our Truth Teachers' Resource Guide follows the book, chapter by chapter, making it easy for teachers and students to dig deeper into the text and make personal connections to the material.

 Each chapter of the guide features a summary, essential questions, metaphors for learning, key components and vocabulary and detailed learning activites.
 There is bonus material about making art, keeping a journal and doing research.
-Activites are laid out clearly, with instructions for teachers and for students as they embark together on the journey of reconciliation.
+Activities are laid out clearly, with instructions for teachers and for students as they embark together on the journey of reconciliation.

 Please enter your email address to access the Speaking Our Truth Teachers' Resource Guide.